jlbradley1844/jlbradley1844.github.io/_drafts/spirit-world.md

 rather, they inverted the materialist view by posing material as an extension of an "idea" - essentially making the material world contingent on a visible world.
-Though first proposed by Bishop George Berkely in the early 18th century, it reached its apothesis in the writings of German philosopher Hegel's early 19th century writings, who posed that Spirit was the highest form of Idea coming into being.
-Though idealism itself did not pose an invisible world - that would misstate idealism as a form of dualism - it did influence many nineteenth and twentieth century theologians and philosophers.
-Exponents like F. H. Bradley in Great Britian and Josaih Royce in the US not only elaborated this philosophy but used it to better understand their own Christian faith, and both of them frequently wrote for religious audiences.
+Though first proposed by Bishop George Berkely in the early 18th century, it reached its apothesis in German philosopher Hegel's early 19th century writings, who posed that Spirit was the highest form of Idea coming into being.
+Though idealism itself did not pose an separate invisible world as such - such a thing would misstate idealism as a form of dualism - it did influence many nineteenth and twentieth century theologians and philosophers, particularly the so-called "right Hegelians" in Germany.
+Later non-German exponents like F. H. Bradley in Great Britian and Josaih Royce in the US not only elaborated this philosophy but used it to better understand their own Christian faith, and both of them frequently wrote for religious audiences.

-Unfortunately, many of these strains of thought went dormant in the academy in the mid-twentieth century.
+Unfortunately, many philosophical strains of thought went dormant in the academy in the mid-twentieth century.
 This was primarily due to the efforts of a number of analytic philosophers, though there were political reasons this also happened (see <https://muse.jhu.edu/article/213854>,